-Magma Man: He creates the Destroyers out of lava.
+- Magma Man: It creates the Destroyers out of lava.

 MordremothThe Elder Dragon of Plant and Mind.
-During his sleep he drove the sylvari engineer Scarlet mad, causing her to go on a rampage as the Mad Scientist Scarlet Briar which culminated in her disrupting the leylines in Tyria from Lion's Arch and leading them straight to him, thus causing him to awaken.
-He influenced another sylvari, Aerin, to sabotage the Zephyrite fleet in an attempt to snatch Glint's egg, which the Zephyrites had been protecting, for himself.
-It's later revealed that the sylvari are in fact his minions and are meant to serve him, and he's trying to regain control over the sylvari of the Pale Tree so they can fulfill their destiny.
+During its sleep it drove the Sylvari engineer Ceara insane, causing her to go on a rampage as the Mad Scientist Scarlet Briar which culminated in her disrupting the leylines in Tyria from Lion's Arch and leading them straight to the dragon itself, thus causing it to awaken.
+It influenced another Sylvari, Aerin, to sabotage the Zephyrite fleet in an attempt to snatch Glint's egg - which the Zephyrites had been protecting - for itself.
+It's later revealed that the Sylvari are in fact its minions and are meant to serve it, and it's trying to regain control over the Sylvari of the Pale Tree so they can fulfill their destiny.

-- Big Bad: He takes personal spotlight as the main villain for the second season of the Living Story and Heart of Thorns.
+- Big Bad: It takes personal spotlight as the main villain for the second season of the Living Story and Heart of Thorns.